camunda/camunda-docs-cawemo/content/technical-guide/integrations/modeler.md

 # Usage

 To use `Cloud-Connect` you open a `.bpmn` file which you previously downloaded from Cawemo, make a modification to the diagram and save it.
-After saving your diagram will uploaded back to Cawemo, it will get created in a special project where only diagrams uploaded from the `Camunda Modeler` take place.
+After saving your diagram will be uploaded back to Cawemo, it will get created in a special project where only diagrams uploaded from the `Camunda Modeler` take place.

-[comment]: <> (Placeholder for describing what will happen to continous updated to a diagram which already exists as a diagram in the `Camunda Modeler Project`, e.g. they will at some point provoke a new milestone instead of creating a whole new diagram )
+[comment]: <> (Placeholder for describing what will happen to continuous updated to a diagram which already exists as a diagram in the `Camunda Modeler Project`, e.g. they will at some point provoke a new milestone instead of creating a whole new diagram )